filecoin-project/lotus-docs/content/en/kb/install-lotus-wallet/index.md

 ## Problem:

-When installing Lotus for mainnet, lotus-shed is not installed by default.
+When installing Lotus for mainnet, lotus-wallet is not installed by default.

 ## Environment: